 I decided to teach a workshop recently.
 Attached to my workshop proposal I needed to submit a current photo.
 Scrolling through the photos on my phone, I found a few that I felt would fit the bill.
 Some needed "cropping", some needed

-needed to be lighter in color, one I thought would be good in black and white.
+to be lighter in color, one I thought would be good in black and white.

 On your phone there is an app for just about everything - I downloaded a "photo editor" app and

-went about the task of editing and chosing a photo that I felt reflected the current me.
+went about the task of editing and choosing a photo that I felt reflected the current me.

 I found that along with a simple photo enlargement or color change to black

 and white I could also add lipstick, and eye shadow, and smooth the tiny lines around my eyes.
 I could apply a filter and look ten years younger!
 (Or ten pounds lighter!)

 must admit I got a bit carried away with my photo editing.
 By the time I was finished I didn't recognize the person in the picture to be me.
 Nice photo - just didn't reflect reality.
 (People would have shown up for my workshop and wondered what

 had happened that I aged so quickly) I had a chuckle and reverted the photo back to the original.

-orginal photo, with lines and flaws, is me.
-No amount of "filters" will change reality.
+My original photo, with lines and flaws, is me.
+No number of

 This experience got me to thinking...